csquires/chandlersquires.com/content/authors/admin/_index.md

 - Visitors
 ---

-I am a final year PhD student in EECS at MIT. <b>I am currently applying for faculty positions in Statistics and Computer Science (as of Fall 2023)</b>.
+I am a final year PhD student in EECS at MIT.
+I am  <b><i>currently applying for faculty positions</i></b> in Statistics and Computer Science (as of Fall 2023).
 I am extremely fortunate to be advised by [Caroline Uhler](https://www.carolineuhler.com) and [David Sontag](https://people.csail.mit.edu/dsontag/).

-My long-term research is focused on rigorously applying machine learning and AI to accelerate scientific discovery, and to make robust predictions about the effects of interventions in complex systems.
-This involves developing methodology for <b><i>causal structure learning</i></b>, <b><i>experimental design</i></b>, and <b><i>identifiable representation learning</i></b>.
+Ny research focuses on building the statistical and computational foundations for AI-driven decision-making in scientific applications, and I work on methods for <b>causal structure learning</b>, <b>experimental design</b>, and <b>causal representation learning</b>.

-I ground my work by applying these methods to problems in cellular biology, such as predicting the effects of drugs in different types of cancer cells.
+As a member of the [Eric and Wendy Schmidt Center](https://www.ericandwendyschmidtcenter.org), my work is grounded by problems in cellular biology, e.g. predicting the effect of a drug in novel cancer cell lines.

 ---
+<u><b>Teaching and Organizing.</b></u>
 I really enjoy teaching, mentoring, and organizing academic initiatives.
-Check out the [lecture notes](https://github.com/csquires/6.S091-causality) and [recordings](https://www.youtube.com/playlist?list=PLiyH4sDpByicWHWv-xaI4gRbxrpFv2-FA) for the causality class that I developed for MIT's 2023 January term, and check out the talk series on [Causality, Abstraction, Reasoning, and Extrapolation (CARE)](https://portal.valencelabs.com/care) that I am currently co-organizing.
+Check out the [lecture notes](https://github.com/csquires/6.S091-causality) and [recordings](https://www.youtube.com/playlist?list=PLiyH4sDpByicWHWv-xaI4gRbxrpFv2-FA) for the causality class that I developed for MIT's 2023 January term, and join the ongoing talk series, [Causality, Abstraction, Reasoning, and Extrapolation (CARE)](https://portal.valencelabs.com/care), that I am co-organizing.

-I'm a strong believer in the value of effective communication skills, serving as a coach in the [EECS Communication Lab](https://mitcommlab.mit.edu/eecs/).
-Hopefully some of what I've learned from this experience is reflected in my [slides](https://github.com/csquires/chandler-squires-talks/blob/main/README.md) and [posters](https://github.com/csquires/chandler-squires-posters).
+<u><b>Communication.</b></u> I believe that communicating technical material is one of the most important and most challenging activities in a research career.
+As a member of the [EECS Communication Lab](https://mitcommlab.mit.edu/eecs/), I coach researchers on how to communicate more effectively.

-Finally, I like writing good, easy-to-use code (when time permits &#128517;), and I am the main developer of [causaldag](https://github.com/uhlerlab/causaldag), a Python package for creating, manipulating, and learning causal graphical models.
+<u><b>Software.</b></u> I like writing good, easy-to-use code (when time permits &#128517;), and I am the main developer of [causaldag](https://github.com/uhlerlab/causaldag), a Python package for creating, manipulating, and learning causal graphical models.
 Shoot me an email to chat about the package or my work!

+<u><b>Other materials.</b></u> I try to keep an up-to-date repository of [slides](https://github.com/csquires/chandler-squires-talks/blob/main/README.md) from my talks and [posters](https://github.com/csquires/chandler-squires-posters) from conferences and workshops.

 ---